Skip to main content

 2. Authorization

 Authorization for donation is provided in one of two ways.
 If you documented your decision to be a donor during your lifetime, your decision will be honored as your authorization.
 If you did not make a lifetime decision about donation, your family will be asked to make a decision on your behalf.
-A LifeGift Family Care Specialist will discuss the process with your loved ones and answer any questions they may have.
+A LifeGift Family Engagement Specialist will discuss the process with your loved ones and answer any questions they may have.

 3. Review medical and social history